This is my actionable guide to content marketing strategy in 2023.

 At the decision/conversion stage of the buyer’s journey, the role of ‘user-generated content’ is huge.
 Price vis-à-vis the quality of the product is equally important.

 Positive reviews on product pages boost sales.
-Researches show the people trust user reviews, buyer testimonials, recommendations, and ratings the most.
+Researches show that people trust user reviews, buyer testimonials, recommendations, and ratings the most.
 People look to others to determine what actions they should take.

 Remember, your prospects are almost ready to pull the trigger.
 But they want to validate their decision before they buy your product. thinkwithgoogle.com/intl/en-apac/consumer-insights/consumer-trends/what-india-searching-insights-brands/